171 Dawson Hall

 |Graduated Magna Cum Laude||SUNY College of Environmental Science and Forestry||2014|

-Francis, M, Grider, A. Bioinformatic analysis of the metal response element and zinc-dependent gene regulation via the metal response element-binding transcription factor 1 in Caco-2 cells.
-In review.
+Francis M, Grider A (2018) Bioinformatic analysis of the metal response element and zinc-dependent gene regulation via the metal response element-binding transcription factor 1 in Caco-2 cells.
+BioMetals.

-Francis, M, Grider, A. Combined regulation of MTF-1 and miRNA in human osteogenic pathways: genome-wide in silico target identification.
-In preparation.
+Francis, M, Grider, A. (2018) Combined regulation of MTF-1 and miRNA in human osteogenic pathways: genome-wide in silico target identification.
+Manuscript in preparation.

-Grider, A, Francis, M. The zinc transcriptional regulatory element within the human genome: quantity and location upstream from microRNA genes.
-In preparation.
+Grider, A, Francis, M. (2018) The zinc transcriptional regulatory element within the human genome: quantity and location upstream from microRNA genes.
+Manuscript in preparation.